mroth/bump/README.md

 Download from the [Releases page](https://github.com/mroth/bump/releases) and put somewhere in your `$PATH`.

-macOS Homebrew users can `brew install mroth/formulas/bump`.
+Homebrew users can `brew install mroth/tap/bump`.

 ## Comparison